Alexey Podberezkin: Biography

 Podberezkin was born on 7 February 1953 in Moscow into a family of workers.
 He graduated from Moscow State Institute of International Relations in 1979 with a degree in International relations.
 In 1982, Alexey Podberezkin got his Advance Degree in military-political problems and international relations and gained reputation as an expert in USA military politics.

 Since 1981 to 1985, headed a group of consultants of the USSR Committee of Youth Organizations.
 In 1990, Podberezkin received Ph.D. in history.

 In 1994, founded the socio-political movement Spiritual Heritage, actively supporting the development of Russian science, culture, education and entrepreneurship.
 He featured communist and nationalist views, but in a relatively mild way.

 Since 1995 to 99, he was a deputy of the Russian State Duma Federal Assembly of the 2nd convocation.
 In 2000 he ran for Russia's presidency.
-In 2005-2008, Podberezkin becomes a secretary general of the Socialist United Party of Russia (SEPR).
+In 2005–2008, Podberezkin becomes a secretary general of the Socialist United Party of Russia.
 In 2008, he became chairman adviser of the Accounting Chamber of the Russian Federation.